psoumyap/DevInvoice/readme.md

         host: 'localhost',
         user: 'root',
-        password : 'root',
+        password : 'mysql',
-        port : 3306, //port mysql
+        port : 8080, //port mysql
-        database:'test'
+        database:'invoice'

-You're gonna need to create a DB named 'test' or whatever you name it,  import t_user.sql
+You have to create a database named 'invoice'

 ## Open your Browser
-And type: localhost:3000/api/user
+And type: localhost:8080/api/user